youssefkhemiri/youssefkhemiri/README.md

 - 👀 I am a computer science student, I’m interested in Artificial intelligence
 - 🌱 A growing data scientist
 - 📫 You can contact me on youssefkhemiri@ieee.org
-- :mailbox: Reach me on:   <a href="https://www.linkedin.com/in/youssef-khemiri/"> LinkedIn</a>
+- :mailbox: Or reach me on:   <a href="https://www.linkedin.com/in/youssef-khemiri/"> LinkedIn</a>

 <!--
 <div id="badges">